jomic/cov-sim/README.md

 ```
 {
     "type": "matrix", // A graph representation of a matrix
     "size":           /* The length of the side of the matrix */,
-    "distance": /* The range of each agent in the matrix */
+    "distance":       /* Measures the size of the neighbour sub-matrix */
 }
 ```